sahilbathlaofficial/travel/_posts/2017-11-11-deoriatal-chandrashila.markdown

 ### Day 2 (Chopta-Tugnath-Chandrashila-Chopta-Rishikesh)

-In the morning after heaving some light breakfast we headed for our trek from Chopta's base point to Tugnath Temple and eventually Chandrashila.
+In the morning after heaving some light breakfast we headed for our trek from Chopta's base point to Tugnath Temple and eventually Chandrashila at around 7 am.
 This is where the trek officially starts:-

 <div style="width:100%;text-align:center"><img src="/img/chandrashila/chopta start.jpg" style="width:80%" /></div><br>